If your loved one’s estate goes through probate, creditors have a chance to claim outstanding payments.

 Surviving family members are generally legally entitled to take over a mortgage if they’ve inherited property.

-While most creditors can’t claim a house itself, they can make claims in an amount that might require you to sell your loved one’s house.
+While most of the time creditors cannot take your home itself, they can make claims in an amount that might require you to sell your loved one’s house.

 Mortgage lenders can repossess property if payments can’t be made.